unknownpgr/rpi-platform/README.md

 A Clean Architecture-based, nearly pure C project for real-time robotics applications on Raspberry Pi.

+The goal of this project is to demonstrate that real-time control with high precision (e.g., on the order of several microseconds), typically considered infeasible on a general-purpose operating system, is in fact achievable.

 ## System Requirements

 - Raspberry Pi 3 B+ with Ubuntu Server 22.04 LTS installed.
-  - Other versions of Raspberry Pi or Ubuntu may work but have not been tested.
+  - Other versions of Raspberry Pi or OS may work but have not been tested.
 - SSH access configured with a key file.
+  - Required for automated uploading of code.
 - CMake installed on the Raspberry Pi.

-## How to Upload the Code to the Raspberry Pi

-Simply run the `upload` script.
-This script performs the following actions:

-1. Copies the contents of this directory to the Raspberry Pi.
-2. Executes the `run.sh` script on the Raspberry Pi.

-The `run.sh` script builds the project and sets up a systemd service to run the application.
-Specifically, it will:

-1. Create a build directory and compile the project using CMake.
-2. Install the application as a systemd service.
-3. Enable and start the service so that the application runs automatically.

 ## Required Configurations